SEABIRD RESTORATION DATABASE

 Seabirds are Threatened

-Seabirds are one of the most threatened bird groups on the planet, with approximately 30% at risk of extinction and with 84% of all species at risk from at least one threat, primarily from invasive alien species, bycatch, poaching, and/or climate change.
+Seabirds are one of the most threatened bird groups on the planet, with approximately 30% at risk of extinction and with 84% of all species at risk from at least one threat.
+The primary threat to seabirds are invasive alien species that impact seabirds at breeding sites, especially through predating chicks.
+This problem is further compounded by other major threats both on land and at sea, including from habitat loss and climate change, driving extinction trends.

 Seabird Conservation Solutions

-There are solutions that promote the recovery of seabird populations and prevent extinctions such as managing or removing invasive predators, and restoring and protecting breeding habitats.
+There are solutions that promote the recovery of seabird populations and prevent extinctions, such as managing or removing non-native predators and restoring and protecting breeding habitats.
 In cases where seabirds do not naturally colonize a breeding site or increase in number following management, active restoration techniques are often used to accelerate restoration.
 This database documents such active seabird restoration efforts.

-The Seabird Restoration Database seeks to improve knowledge transfer of active restoration techniques among practitioners and enhance seabird conservation by documenting the methods and outcomes from social attraction and translocation activities applied to restore and recover seabird populations around the world.
+Active seabird restoration is the deliberate attraction or movement of seabirds to establish or enhance a colony.
+Social attraction uses stimuli such as sound and decoys to lure seabirds into a restoration site while translocation is the physical movement of seabirds from a source colony to a restoration site.
+In many cases, both methods are used to restore a seabird colony.
+The Seabird Restoration Database seeks to improve knowledge transfer among practitioners and enhance seabird conservation by documenting the methods and outcomes from social attraction and translocation activities applied to restore and recover seabird populations around the world.

-Thanks to the generous support from the Packard Marine Bird Program, and the contributions of seabird experts from the United States and New Zealand, we built the Seabird Restoration Database, a first of its kind knowledge product documenting the global effort to restore seabirds.
-Between 2020-2021 we will collate data from the literature, reports, databases and expert consultations to determine the species, locations, methods, and outcomes for active seabird restoration efforts.
-Once completed, the database will be made publicly available.
+Thanks to the generous support from the Packard Marine Bird Program, we built the Seabird Restoration Database, a first of its kind conservation database documenting the global effort to restore seabirds using active restoration techniques.
+Between 2020-2022 we collated data from the literature, reports, databases and consulted with over 500 seabird experts to determine the species, locations, methods, and outcomes from active seabird restoration efforts.
+The database contains over 850 records of active restoration efforts, including those with achieved and under achieved outcomes.

 Picture